BigCokee/G14_Encyclopedia/README.md

 The encyclopedia text data analysis is in `./G14_Encyclopedia_V1-V8_Visualization` (including the pre-preparation description of the function library to be installed)
-All the original data are in this folder: `./Encyclopedia Britannica V1-V8`
+All the original data are in this folder: `./Encyclopedia Britannica V1-V8` The realization process of "Touching the Encyclopaedia" interactive device is in this folder: `/Interactive Board`